obsidian-community/obsidian-full-calendar/README.md

 ### Sync Options

-Pull in events from external calendars!
-Right now only readonly Google Calendar events are supported, but more source and sync options are on the way!
+Mirror external calendars in Full Calendar.
+Right now there are two readonly sync options supported.

 #### Add any remote calendar in .ics format